ernestocharry/networkInstagram/readme.md

 # Social Network Analysis: Instagram
-F�lix Ernesto Charry Pastrana - charrypastranaernesto@gmail.com
+Félix Ernesto Charry Pastrana - charrypastranaernesto@gmail.com
 ## _Question_: given an input Instagram account, what is the **network associated with it** and what are the **central accounts**?
 ### Context:
 1. Accounts of influencers (followers >> followees)